govpf/openfisca-pf/README.md

 > * Click `Ok` to close the previous window
 > * Click `Apply` and `Ok` to close the first window.

+### 1.2.
+Installing and Patching OpenFisca Core

 Make sure PIP is up-to-date
 ```bash
 python -m pip install --upgrade pip
 ```

 Install Openfisca Core.
 This will install the python package, and add some scripts in the folder we added to path above.
 ```bash
 pip3 install openfisca-core[web-api]
 ```

+Patch OpenFisca Core to handle large floating point numbers.
+In French Polynesia, amounts are expressed in Pacific Franc (XPF), thus they can reach large values that can lead to computation errors when using 32-bit floating point number.
+For this reason when need to configure OpenFisca Core tu use 64 bit floating point numbers instead.
+> - Locate your `openfisca-core` install directory in the `site-package` directory.
+    On Windows it can be `%HOMEDRIVE%%HOMEPATH%\AppData\Roaming\Python\Python37\site-packages\openfisca_core`
+    or `%HOMEDRIVE%\Program Files\Python37\Lib\site-packages\openfisca_core`.
+> - Open the file `openfisca_core\variables\config.py`.
+> - On line 65 replace `numpy.float32` by `numpy.float64`.

+### 1.3.
+Installing OpenFisca PF

 Go to the folder of the Openfisca PF project
 ```bash